QuTech-Delft/libqasm/docs/index.md

 libQASM is a library to parse cQASM programs, developed by QuTech.

+At the moment, libQASM only supports cQASM v3.0 programs (see [cQASM-spec](https://qutech-delft.github.io/cQASM-spec/latest/) for the language specification).

 It performs lexical, syntactic, and semantic analysis of an input program received via a file or a string.
 It produces one of the following results: